TheRoguestAce/The-Rogue-Ace/README.md

 ---

 ### Game elements:
 Play on floors like [pokerogue.net](http://pokerogue.net), but after you fight you can take their abilities (each enemy has a unique ability that makes them better) and then use them the next time you play.
-Let’s implement this later though.
-First implement basic functionality with a title screen and a start button in the middle of the screen.
 It’s called **“The Rogue Ace.”** No complaints.